fcole90/interactive_bayesian_optimization/README.md

 <figcaption><sup>Figure: User Interface of the application</sup></figcaption>

 ### How to use
+You can try the application online at https://fcole90.github.io/interactive_bayesian_optimization/.

-##### Requirements for the Interactive Bayesian Optimisation
+##### Requirements
 **Python libraries**
 - `flask`
 - `numpy`
 - `scipy`

-You should also have a modern browser.
+You should also have a modern browser (e.g. Google Chrome 81).

 ##### Running the application
 From terminal, you can run the app with `./start-app.py`.
 It will show you an URL where the app is running, like for example http://127.0.0.1:5000/